Mute buttons and masks: Inside the final 2020 debate

-NASHVILLE, Tenn. — While millions of people will be watching on television, only around 200 will be allowed inside the massive college arena in Nashville where President Trump and his Democratic challenger, Joe Biden, meet Thursday night for the final presidential debate of the 2020 election.
+NASHVILLE, Tenn. — While millions of people are watching on television, only around 200 are inside the massive college arena in Nashville where President Trump and his Democratic challenger, Joe Biden, are facing off in their second and final debate of the 2020 election.

-A representative of the Commission on Presidential Debates — not the moderator — will ensure each candidate has two full minutes uninterrupted to deliver opening answers on six major topics, according to debate commission chair Frank Fahrenkopf.
-A member of each of the the Trump and Biden campaigns is expected to monitor the person who controls the mute button backstage, Fahrenkopf said, noting that the button would not be used beyond the first four minutes of each topic.
+A representative of the Commission on Presidential Debates – not the moderator – is supposed to ensure each candidate has a two full minutes of uninterrupted time to deliver opening answers on six major topics, according to debate commission chair Frank Fahrenkopf.
+A member of each of the the Trump and Biden campaigns was expected to monitor the person who controls the mute button backstage, Fahrenkopf told The Associated Press, noting that the button would not be used beyond the first four minutes of each topic.

-Fahrenkopf said the safety measures would help reduce the risk of infection.
+Fahrenkopf said in an earlier interview that the safety measures would help reduce the risk of infection.
 He also acknowledged that the Trump campaign opposed the use of plexiglass, just as it did ahead of the vice presidential debate earlier this month.

 “The Trump campaign’s attitude was that the president was not contagious anymore, but we’re going to go with our medical advisers,” he said.

-The debate commission says that only around 200 people will be inside the arena, a mix of invited guests of the campaigns and the debate commission, students, the commission’s production team, security, and health and safety personnel.
-Audience members will be seated in accordance with social distancing recommendations; several empty seats separate each person or small group.
+The debate commission said that only around 200 people would be allowed inside, a mix of invited guests of the campaigns and the debate commission, students, the commission’s production team, security, and health and safety personnel.
+Audience members were seated in accordance with social distancing recommendations; several empty seats separated each person or small group.

 All audience members and support staff were required to undergo coronavirus testing onsite within three days of the event.
 They wore colored wrist bands as evidence of their negative tests.